Prateekmax21/Unsupervised-Learning-on-Airbnb-NYC-Listings/README.md

 ## What If Some Data Is Missing?

-To mimic real-world messiness, we randomly removed about 5% of the data and tried to fill it back in using matrix completion — a clever trick based on PCA.
+To mimic real-world messiness, we randomly removed about 5% of the data and tried to fill it back in using matrix completion, a clever trick based on PCA.

 Using the top 5 components, we reconstructed the missing values and then compared them to the originals.
-The correlation was ~0.51 — not perfect, but pretty solid for data we pretended not to know.
+The correlation was ~0.51, not perfect, but pretty solid for data we pretended not to know.

-This experiment showed that PCA isn’t just for simplification — it can also help recover missing data!
+This experiment showed that PCA isn’t just for simplification, it can also help recover missing data!

 ---